-What are medicines for urinary urgency and incontinence?
+What are medicines for urinary urgency and incontinence used for?

 These medicines work by blocking certain nerve impulses to the bladder which relax the bladder muscle, so increasing the bladder capacity.
-Other medicines which are used less often are oestrogen gels/creams applied to the vagina, or a medicine called desmopressin.
+Other medicines which are used less often are oestrogen gels/creams applied to the vagina (to treat urinary symptoms associated with the menopause), or a medicine called desmopressin.

 A medicine called mirabegron is another option sometimes used to treat urge incontinence.
 It works by stimulating beta3 receptors in the bladder.
 This has the effect of relaxing the bladder muscles.